 There has been little change to the look of Cabukee since it opened.
-The semi-industrial fitout of timber and brick draws you away from the lake to a cooler, relaxing space.
+The semi-industrial fitout of timber and brick draws us away from the lake to a cooler, relaxing space.
 With the choice of indoor or alfresco dining, open from 7am, the community hub of Cabukee is a top spot for locals to stop on their morning walk to have a coffee and meet up with friends.

-With a menu changing several times a year, Fin injects new life and a touch of class into favourite dishes.
-With everything made in house, including sauces, the breakfast and lunch dishes are cooked to order.
+With a menu changing several times a year, Keith injects new life and a touch of class into favourite dishes.
+With everything made in house, the breakfast and lunch dishes are cooked to order.
 Dishes are beautifully presented with detailing of house-made sauces, herb oils, dressings and balsamic pearls adding a finer touch not often seen in cafes.